United Airlines to cut 16,370 jobs as the pandemic rages

 By Tracy Rucinski

-CHICAGO, Sept 2 (Reuters) - United Airlines UAL.O said on Wednesday it is preparing to furlough 16,370 workers on Oct.
-1 as the coronavirus pandemic continues to devastate the airline industry.
+CHICAGO, Sept 2 (Reuters) - United Airlines UAL.Ois preparing to furlough 16,370 workers when federal aid expires on Oct.
+1 as the coronavirus pandemic continues to devastate the airline industry, it said on Wednesday.

-Chicago-based United had over 90,000 employees before the pandemic brought the industry to a near standstill in March and had warned in July that 36,000 jobs were at risk of involuntary furloughs as demand remains weak.
+Chicago-based United had over 90,000 employees before the pandemic brought the industry to a near standstill in March.
+It warned in July that 36,000 jobs were at risk of involuntary furloughs as demand remained weak.

-It reduced the final number of forced cuts thanks to demand for voluntary departures or temporary leaves.
+Some 7,400 employees have opted to take early retirement or departure packages and the company is working through several other voluntary temporary leave programs to further reduce the number of furloughs, United officials said.

+The leaves would give the company flexibility to call back staff once travel returns, they said.

 Airlines received $25 billion in U.S. government stimulus funds in March meant to cover payrolls and protect jobs through September, when the industry had hoped for a rebound.